cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ### 3. Enable Linger to user podman

 To start the service without logging into it, you should enable `linger` to user `podman`.
+Run the following command with `sudo`

 ```bash
 loginctl enable-linger podman